gigoh/reviewbot/README.md

 - Ensure the MR number is correct

 **API rate limits**
-- Both GitLab and Anthropic have rate limits
+- GitLab and Anthropic have rate limits
 - Consider adding delays between multiple reviews

+**"Failed to generate completion from Ollama"**
+- Ensure Ollama is running: `ollama serve`
+- Verify the endpoint is correct (default: http://localhost:11434)
+- Check that the model is installed: `ollama list`
+- Pull the model if needed: `ollama pull gemma3:4b`

+**"Unsupported LLM provider"**
+- Check that `LLM_PROVIDER` is set to either `anthropic` or `ollama`

 ## Contributing